SokichiFujita/next-mdx-superset/README.md

 # next-mdx-superset

-How do you manage [MDX](https://mdxjs.com) which is extension of markdown in your [Next.js](https://nextjs.org) application?
+How do you manage [MDX](https://mdxjs.com) in your [Next.js](https://nextjs.org) application?

-This boilerplate enable you to use two most major MDX libraries for Next.js in an Next.js app.
+This boilerplate enables you to use two most major MDX libraries for Next.js in a Next.js app.
 This is also an example to apply [TailwindCSS](https://tailwindcss.com) to both libraries.

 ## Libraries